Audio/MIDI multitrack recording software

 A track's File Options Menu

-The recorded part appears as a tweakable edit in the track's editor, so you can move and resize it to make it fit if necessary.
 The track editor can also be used to undo the recording.
-After undoing the file containing the partial take is still available from the track's File Options menu.
+After undoing, the file containing the partial take is still available from the track's File Options menu.

 Under the hood